 Part of it is also my personality.
 The inner critic has never been much of an issue, so that’s huge.
-I’m a very logical-minded person, so I’m more likely to weigh outcomes than get hauled off in an emotional direction.
-I’m not too concerned about what other people think; I’m more of a selfish decision-maker, and I care about results for me, not random other people.
+I’m a very logical-minded person, so I’m more likely to weigh outcomes than to get hauled off in an emotional direction.
+For the most part, I’m not too concerned about what other people think; I’m more of a selfish decision-maker, and I care about results for me, not random other people.

 Looking back on my life, I can’t think of anything I wish I’d done but was too scared at the time to do it.
 There were certainly times when I decided that the potential benefit of doing something was unlikely to outweigh the potential negatives, and perhaps I was wrong in some of those cases, but there’s no sense of having missed out.

 So, that’s me, but let’s talk about fear getting in the way.
 How might that happen?

 I can definitely see how fear of doing things that are very different from one’s norm if that’s something you’ve never been exposed to.
 The unknown can be appealing, but I think that seed has to be planted early.
 Excitement in some ways is just the sensations of anxiety but with a positive twist.